jiashunwang/Neural-Pose-Transfer/README.md

 ## Training
 We provide both original and max-pooling methods.
+(Max-pooling one is recommended).
 The original method has slightly better quantitative results.
 The max-pooling method is more convenient when dealing with identity and pose meshes with different number of vertices and this method produces smoother results.
 ```
 python train.py
 ```